 Exact Measurement or Rough Estimation?

 Time to pull out those piggy banks!
 If you don’t have a ruler lying around, a great way to estimate the width of a wedding band is to use spare change - a handful of pennies will do.
 Stacking up some pennies can easily tell you which wedding band width is right for you.
-For reference, a penny is 1.52 mm thick, so four pennies stacked together would be about 5.5 mm thick, while six pennies are approximately 9 mm thick.
+For reference, a penny is 1.52 mm thick, so four pennies stacked together would be about 6 mm thick, while five pennies are approximately 8 mm thick.

 How to Learn More about Men’s Wedding Band Widths

-We've made rings of all widths and sizes, using alternative materials ranging from antique rifle stock wood to Colorado elk antler.
+We've made rings of all widths and sizes, using alternative materials ranging from antique rifle stock wood to naturally shed elk antler.
 Our goal is to create something that's more than just a piece of jewelry; we want to craft a one-of-a-kind object that truly represents the person who wears it.
-Because each ring is made by hand, we can create a truly unique ring in your desired width.
+Because each ring is handcrafted to order, we can create a truly unique ring in your desired width.

 Take our ring style quiz to find which Rustic and Main ring collection best suits your style.
-If you already know your style, go ahead and get started designing your own custom ring!
+If you already know your style, go ahead and start designing your custom wedding band.
 Our live chat team is standing by to answer any questions you might have about men's wedding band widths, styles and materials.